 April 9, 2010

-Earlier in the month, on April 9, Margo Pedroso, Deputy Director of the Safe Routes to School National Partnership, participated in the White House Childhood Obesity Summit.
+Earlier in the month, on April 9, Margo Pedroso, Deputy Director of the Safe Routes Partnership, participated in the White House Childhood Obesity Summit.
 The built environment, land use planning, and Safe Routes to School were mentioned by several participants in the summit.
 Input from summit participants will be incorporated into a forthcoming childhood obesity action plan.

 Secretary LaHood Leads the Way for Bicycling and Walking